 Make an Appointment:

-The Safe Concussion Outcome Recovery & Education (SCORE) Program at Children’s National Health System evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury or TBI).
+The Safe Concussion Outcome Recovery & Education (SCORE) Program at Children’s National Hospital evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury or TBI).
 The program consults with physicians regionally and nationally, as well as scholastic and youth recreational sports programs in which children are vulnerable to injury.

 The SCORE program is one of the only programs in the greater Washington, D.C., area that specializes in the evaluation and management of concussions in children.